 - Supporting CCGs to ensure that structured education attendance is accurately recorded and to increase attendance levels

 - A possible procurement process or development of a national framework to increase capacity and promote consistent quality and costs of structured education

 - Supporting CCGs to work with GPs to identify actions to promote improvement against the treatment targets and reduce variation

-As part of the National Diabetes Treatment and Care Programme NHS England will be investing £42 million in 2017/18 in proposals from individual CCGs, CCG collaborations and Sustainability and transformation partnerships (STPs) to improve the treatment and care of people with diabetes.
+As part of the National Diabetes Treatment and Care Programme NHS England has invested £42 million in 2017/18 in proposals from individual CCGs, CCG collaborations and Sustainability and transformation partnerships (STPs) to improve the treatment and care of people with diabetes.

 Please send any queries regarding the Diabetes Treatment and Care Programme to firstname.lastname@example.org.